Trafficators/flippers: how old cars used to indicate

 My father said that if you turned the engine off before the trafficator had come in, it would stay sticking out and he had broken several by getting out and walking into them.

-Some buses and lorries were fitted with trafficators.
-They were usually somewhat larger than those on cars and vans.
+Some buses and lorries were fitted with trafficators which were usually somewhat larger than those on cars and vans.
 Some buses also had complimenting left and right pointing illuminated arrows on the rear, and these were often retained after the advent of flashing indicators.

-As far as I know there was no car indicator to show that a car was slowing down.
+As far as I know there were no indicator on vehicles at the time for slowing down.

-The solution to this and to the unreliability of trafficators was hand signals.
-The driver opened his window and stuck out his arm as explained in more detail on the traffic control page.
+The solution to this and the unreliability of trafficators was seen to be hand signals.
+The driver opened his window and stuck out his arm as explained in some detail on the traffic control page.

 As you can imagine hand signalling was not a rapid reaction process.
-To add to the problem, it relied on the driver behind concentrating on the car in front rather than on the road generally.
+To add to the problem, it relied on the driver behind having to concentrate on the car in front rather than on the road generally.

 My first car was a 1960 VW Beetle with trafficators, which, after use, I always had lean out of the window and slap down again by hand because they refused to retract into their slots.
 This was easier on the driver's side of course.
 So if I didn't have a travelling companion to do the slapping-down on the nearside, every time I turned left I had to resort to hand signals, knowledge of which was mandatory for the driving test in those days.